Understanding Keyword Cannibalization

 Identifying instances of cannibalization in this way can be difficult for several reasons:

-• The number of ads in the search results can vary from query to query, making it hard to know when ads are really showing.
-Auction Insights reports within Google Ads provide minimal data in this regard.
+• The number of ads can vary from query to query in the search results, making it hard to know when ads are really showing.
+Auction Insights reports within Google Ads provide very limited data in this regard.

 • There is no keyword-level data in Google Analytics, which makes it difficult to see the specific details of where PPC queries are cannibalizing organic traffic.
 Keyword data is available in Google Search Console but does not include conversions.

-For these reasons, it is essential to create a structured plan to understand and address areas where PPC may be cannibalizing your SEO efforts.
+For these reasons, creating a structured plan to understand and address areas where PPC may be cannibalizing your SEO efforts is essential.

 Avoiding Keyword Cannibalization in PPC